 - Be aware that mirtazapine low dose (7.5mg to 15mg) primarily acts as an antihistamine, leading to significant sedation.
 This can be beneficial for individuals struggling with insomnia but may also cause daytime drowsiness.
 If you experience excessive sedation, discuss potential dose adjustments with your healthcare provider.

 - Higher doses (30mg to 45mg) exert more influence on serotonin and norepinephrine levels, which are crucial for mood regulation.
 If you're taking mirtazapine for depression or anxiety, your doctor may gradually increase the dose to achieve the desired therapeutic effects.
-However, it's important to monitor for potential side effects such as weight gain, increased appetite, and changes in lipid levels.
+Still, don't forget to monitor for potential side effects such as weight gain, increased appetite, and changes in lipid levels.

 -